colinhumber/HUMAStarPathfinder/README.md

 # HUMAStarPathfinder

-A* Pathfinding implementation for iOS (and presumably Mac OS X...I don't have a Mac dev account) games.
+Objective-C implmenetation of the [A* Pathfinding algorithm](http://en.wikipedia.org/wiki/A*_search_algorithm) for iOS and OS X games.

 HUMAStarPathfinder is tested on iOS 6 and iOS 7 and requires ARC.